 The Order of St. Benedict was one of the milestones of the social structure that European society achieved in the 11th century.
 So much so, thanks partly to faithful adherence to a renewed Benedictine Rule.
 Therefore, Cluny became the enlightened guide of Western monasticism starting from the late 10th century.

 Several of the abbots who followed one another in Cluny, many of them immensely learned, also became politicians known internationally.
 Cluny Monastery became Europe’s most famous, prestigious, and subsidized monastic institution.
 The most significant Cluniac occurred from the second half of the 10th century to the early 12th century.

 History of Cluny Abbey

-Cluny Abbey was founded in September 910 by Duke William of Aquitaine, known as “il Pio.” hTe solemn deed of foundation specified that the Duke, “for God’s sake.”
+Cluny Abbey was founded in September 910 by Duke William of Aquitaine, known as “il Pio.”
+The solemn deed of foundation specified the Duke, “for God’s sake.”
 Donated his hunting lodge in Cluny to the Holy Apostles, Peter, and Paul.
 The building was soon enlarged and refurbished.
 Abbot Bernon undertook the construction of the first church, which was still relatively modest.
 (Cluny I), which was consecrated in 926.

 The new church became the largest in all of Christendom.
 It was 187 m long, and its height was 30 m. under the vault.
 With its four central bell towers and two façade towers, the church surpassed in beauty and perfection the largest pilgrimage churches, such as Saint-Sernin of Toulouse and the cathedral of Compostella.